VectorInstitute/FL4Health/README.md

 ## Research Code

-The research folder houses code associated with various research being conducted by the team at Vector.
+The research folder houses code associated with various research being conducted by the team at REDACTED.
 It may be used to perform experiments on the Cluster or to reproduce experiments from our research.
 The current research is:

 - [FENDA-FL]() FLamby Experiments.
 There is a README in that folder that provides details on how to run the hyper-parameter sweeps, evaluations, and other experiments.